magsenche/hanazono/docs/brain/organization.md

 - [The functional architecture of the ventral temporal cortex and its role in categorization](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4143420/pdf/nihms612516.pdf)
 - [Spatial Embedding and Wiring Cost Constrain the Functional Layout of the Cortical Network of Rodents and Primates](https://journals.plos.org/plosbiology/article/file?id=10.1371/journal.pbio.1002512&type=printable)

-??? question "What is a prominent feature of brain architecture seen in the VTC?"
-    Superimposition of multiple functional maps and fine-scale clusters within the same cortical expanse.

-??? question "Where does visual categorization occur after V1-4 in the human visual stream?"
-    In the Ventral Temporal Cortex (VTC).

-??? question "Name three types of information contained in the VTC"
-    - color
-    - eccentricity bias
-    - visual field maps
-    - specific domains
-    - expertise
-    - object categories
-    - concepts
-    - semantics
-    - real world object size

-??? question "List all 3 levels of Marr's approach for understanding information processing systems"
-    - computation
-    - representation
-    - neural implementation

-??? question "What is the role of the VTC in visual information processing?"
-    To disentangle tangled representations coming from V1 and allow flexible access to category information based on context or task

-??? question "How do VTC responses differ from V1-hV4 responses?"
-    VTC responses represent perceived similarity more than physical similarity and are primarily driven by shape and content

-??? question "Describe the levels of clustering in VTC"
-    Columns (1 mm), patches (5 mm), regions (10 mm), and maps (within and across regions)

-??? question "What is the primary objective of the TDANN model?"
-    To predict functional organization in cortical areas of the primate visual system in a biophysically efficient manner

-??? question "Name the two main constraints of TDANN"
-    - support ecologically-relevant behaviors
-    - minimize neuronal wiring length